 Over the course of a normal week, here's some projects you could be doing:

-Here are the three things we consider most important:
+Here are some things we consider important:

 Excellent writing.
 We admire engaging and authentic writing.

 A good eye for visual storytelling.
 We think stories have more emotional impact if they are designed well.
 Bonus points if you have any of these creative skills: video editing, photography, illustration, or graphic design.

 Responsible & accountable.
 Simply said: if you say you will do it, you do it.

 Medical, dental, & vision insurance.

 All-expense paid Wefunder vacation.
 We’ve taken three train trips across the country.

 Email firstname.lastname@example.org with why you'd like to work for us.
 Brownie points: include a survival skill you'd offer the team in a post-apocalyptic world.